What is cell salvage?

 Use of cell salvage can reduce the need for a blood transfusion using donor blood, which is in short supply and expensive.

-Likewise donor blood is stored before transfusion and this affects its properties.
+Donor blood is also stored before transfusion and this affects it.
 For instance, stored blood does not carry oxygen as well.
 Having your own blood returned to you straight away reduces these problems.
+Cell salvage is sometimes seen as an acceptable choice for those who for religious reasons will not accept a blood transfusion using donated blood.

 Why isn’t it suitable for everyone?